chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 that resource.
 Knowledge of DSC's DSL, PowerShell, or MOF is not needed with this resource, so it is ideal for users simply looking for greater access to configuration who have not used DSC in other contexts.

-The other resources, `dsc_script` and `dsc_mof` allow users who may have authored DSC code or at least have access to DSC configuration artifacts (e.g. PowerShell scripts or MOF files) from other contexts to make use of that knowledge from within Chef.
-They also have few restrictions on what features of DSC can be used, so limitations on the data types that can be assigned to `dsc_resource` for example may be bypassed by using the less seamless `dsc_script` or `dsc_mof` resources.
+The `dsc_configuration` resource allows users who may have authored DSC code or at least have access to DSC PowerShell configuration artifacts (i.e. scripts)  from other contexts to make use of that knowledge from within Chef.
+They also have few restrictions on what features of DSC can be used, so limitations on the data types that can be assigned to `dsc_resource` for example may be bypassed by using this less seamless resource.

 ## Requirements